Plan your Avere vFXT system

 Read on to learn more.

-Resource group and network infrastructure
+Subscription, resource group, and network infrastructure

 Consider where the elements of your Avere vFXT for Azure deployment will be.
 The diagram below shows a possible arrangement for the Avere vFXT for Azure components: